Inverclyde East (ward)

-Inverclyde East is one of the seven wards used to elect members of the Inverclyde Council.
+Inverclyde East is one of the seven wards used to elect members to the Inverclyde Council.
 It elects three Councillors.

-The ward includes the large village of Kilmacolm, the smaller settlement of Quarrier's Village, an elevated rural hinterland to the west (part of the Clyde Muirshiel Regional Park) and eastern parts of Port Glasgow (the Bardrainney, Broadfield, Park Farm and Woodhall neighbourhoods).
-In 2019, the ward had a population of 11,340.
+The ward includes the large village of Kilmacolm, the smaller settlement of Quarrier's Village, and an elevated rural area to the west that forms part of the Clyde Muirshiel Regional Park.
+It also covers the eastern parts of Port Glasgow, including the neighborhoods of Bardrainney, Broadfield, Park Farm and Woodhall.
+As of 2019, the ward had a population of 11,340.